Udayraj123/OMRChecker/docs/[v2]-About-Templates.md

 ```

 ### processingImageShape
-The shape of the processing image after all pre-processors are applied.
+The shape of the processing image when applying pre-processors.
 ```json
 "processingImageShape": [900, 650] // [height, width]
 ```